Tuition and Fees

 Semester Program Fees

-Tuition and fee rates for university preparation programs — including AdvantageVT, AdvantageVT-Master’s, and Pre-AdvantageVT Intensive English — appear on the following rate sheet.
+Tuition and fee rates for university preparation programs — including AdvantageVT, AdvantageVT-Master’s, Pre-AdvantageVT Intensive English, and English Essentials — appear on the following rate sheet.
 Fees payable with tuition allow access to services such as intramural sports, local bus transportation, campus internet, the library, athletic ticket pools, and more.

 Estimates for other expenses such as accommodations and meals, insurance, books, and supplies are provided for planning purposes.